SrBrahma/GitHub-Repository-Manager/README.md

 - Add other paths than git.defaultCloneDirectory to local cloned repositories search

-- Optional READ<span>ME.m</span>d on repository creation

-- Templates better support

 - Search and clone public repositories

 - Message when this extension updates to a new major version

-- Default behavior on Cloned Repository left-click setting.
-Currently, it opens the repository in the current window.

-- Clone to default directory

 - Only show Repository creation icon when logged